Nature of Iran’s Ballistic Missile Program

 Iran’s arsenal of ballistic missiles poses a threat to its Arab neighbors in the Persian Gulf.
 According to the Heritage Foundation, “Iran’s ballistic missiles pose a major threat to U.S. bases and allies from Turkey, Israel, and Egypt in the west, to Saudi Arabia and the other Gulf States to the south, to Afghanistan and Pakistan to the east.”

 Iran has escalated its threats against Arab neighbors in the Persian Gulf since the JCPOA was negotiated.
-The confined geography of the Gulf, in combination with Iran’s massive arsenal of short- and medium-range ballistic missiles, presents a unique set of defense challenges.
+In combination with Iran’s massive arsenal of short- and medium-range ballistic missiles, the confined geography of the Gulf presents a unique set of defense challenges.
 Iran’s short-range ballistic missiles and rockets can reach their target in six minutes or less, leaving little time to detect, track, and intercept them.

 Launches Targeting Iraq and Syria